smpotts/smpotts/README.md

 ### Hey there 👋

-I’m Shelby, a data focused software engineer.
+I’m Shelby, a data focused senior software engineer.

 I'm currently working at [eSpark Learning](https://www.esparklearning.com/) helping students K-5 in reading and math.
 I work as a Senior Data Engineer on the Data & Infrastructure team using technologies ranging from AWS, dbt, Redshift, Postgres, Ruby on Rails, Python, and occasionally Terraform.